 Tune-Yards, I Can Feel You Creep Into My Private Life (2018) C

-Merrill's first three releases were intriguing because she was free-and-easy with the experimentation, but this feels almost routine for her, at least musically speaking.
-She spends too much time getting into being Caucasian in a mixed-race planet ... and I'm not sure what she's going for, and I'm not sure she knows either.
+Merrill's first three releases were intriguing because she was casual-and-smart with the experimentation, but this feels almost routine for her, at least musically speaking.
+She spends too much time getting into what it's like to be a Caucasian in a mixed-race planet ... and I'm not sure what she's aiming for, and I doubt she knows either.
 "Look At Your Hands" and "Free" are maddening.